 When you think of Mardi Gras in the United States, the city of New Orleans inevitably comes to mind.

-You’ll discover how the festival is put together, the development of the parade themes, the creation of the float designs, as well as fascinating facts and stories surrounding the history of Mardi Gras in New Orleans.
+You’ll discover how the festival is put together, the development of the parade themes, the creation of the float designs, and fascinating facts and stories surrounding the history of Mardi Gras in New Orleans.

-Make sure you arrange a tour before your visit to this truly beautiful and intriguing city.
+Make sure you arrange a tour before you visit this truly beautiful and intriguing city.